 When you create a MySudo virtual card, we will ask you for a funding source for that card.
-Right now, we only accept a credit card as a funding source (we are planning additional funding source options to release to you soon).
+Right now, we accept credit and debit cards as a funding source (we are planning additional funding source options to release to you soon).

-So, you might ask: Why does a digital privacy company want me to enter my credit card details online?
+So, you might ask: Why does a digital privacy company want me to enter my credit or debit card details online?

 Here’s the deal:

-We must ask you for a funding source for your MySudo virtual card because your virtual card represents, but works separately from, your regular credit card.
-It’s a financial avatar that goes online in place of you and your regular credit card and completes transactions without leaving any trace of your personal information.
+We must ask you for a funding source for your MySudo virtual card because your virtual card represents, but works separately from, your regular credit or debit card.
+It’s a financial avatar that goes online in place of you and your regular credit or debit card and completes transactions without leaving any trace of your personal information.

-So, when you use your MySudo virtual card to make a purchase with an online merchant, that merchant will charge us (via your MySudo virtual card) and we need to charge you (via your credit card).
-The online merchant sees only your MySudo virtual card details, and only we see your credit card details.
+So, when you use your MySudo virtual card to make a purchase with an online merchant, that merchant will charge us (via your MySudo virtual card) and we need to charge you (via your credit or debit card).
+The online merchant sees only your MySudo virtual card details, and only we see your credit or debit card details.

 As with your legal identity information , we retain your credit or debit card details to meet regulatory and compliance requirements.
 We use PCI DSS Level 1 certified measures to protect the funding source information you provide in the Sudo Platform.